 Juvenile Injustice: Trauma and Risk of Abuse

-"• Risks are heightened for children in the adult criminal justice system, which is focused on punishment rather than rehabilitation and treatment.
-Children in adult jails are more likely to suffer permanent trauma and are five times more likely to die by suicide than children held in juvenile detention centers.13
+"• Risks are heightened for children in the adult criminal justice system, which is even more focused on punishment rather than rehabilitation and treatment.
+Children in adult jails are more likely to suffer permanent trauma and are five times more likely to die by suicide than children held in juvenile detention centers.15"

-"The State of America's Children 2020," Children's Defense Fund.
-Washington, DC: 2020.
+"The State of America's Children 2021," Children's Defense Fund.
+Washington, DC: 2021.